Punctuation and Grammar

 PaG is also taught within the daily English lessons, where it is linked in with the expectations of writing for the different genres and levels of progression.

 At New Close we really recognise the need for children to have a broad and rich vocabulary as this will support them in all areas of the curriculum not just in English.
-With this in mind each class has a word of the day that they look at and discuss the meaning of and then use in a range of different activities.
+With this in mind, teacher select rich vocabulary from the whole class reading text to focus on in the reading lesson, and pupils are encouraged to develop their range of vocabulary in writing sessions.
 The aim of this is to develop children's knowledge of the English language by exposing them to a range of words that they may otherwise not come across.